Bachelor of Law, National Autonomous University of Mexico (UNAM).

 Intersecretarial Commission of the Automotive Industry (CIIA); former representative.

 Committee on Foreign Trade and Customs Regulation; Former President.

 SAT Tariff Classification Committee; Former President.

 He is the director of the work titled "Expert in Foreign Trade and Customs," and also the author of the chapters "Subsequent Acts of Customs Clearance" and "Legal Remedies," published by Thomson Reuters and IMECE.

-He has been the author of multiple technical articles published in specialized journals.
+He has been author of many legal-technical articles that have been published in specialized magazines.